 The ICCR cancer datasets are developed under a quality framework which dictates both how the datasets look as well as what should be included.
 Each dataset has been developed by an international panel, the Dataset Authoring Committee (DAC), and includes Core and Non-core elements.
 The roles and responsibilities of the DAC and others in the dataset development process are outlined in Roles and Responsibilities for the ICCR dataset development process.

 Core elements are those which are essential for the clinical management, staging or prognosis of the cancer.
-These elements will either have evidentiary support at Level III-2 or above, based on prognostic factors in the National Health and Medical Research Council (NHMRC) levels of evidence document below:
+These elements will either have evidentiary support at Level P2 or above, based on prognostic factors in the Hierarchy of Research Evidence for Tumour Pathology table below:

-In rare circumstances, where level III-2 evidence is not available an element may be made a Core element where there is unanimous agreement by the DAC.
-An appropriate staging system, e.g. Pathological TNM staging, would normally be included as a Core element.
+In rare circumstances, where level P2 evidence is not available an element may be made a CORE element where there is unanimous agreement in the DAC.
+An appropriate staging system e.g., Pathological TNM staging would normally be included as a CORE element.

 The dataset development process is outlined in the Guidelines for the Development of ICCR Datasets document and in the figure below: